civol/HDLRuby/README.md

 __Note__:

- - As a matter of implementation, HDLRuby::High systems can be seen as set of methods used for accessing various constructs (signals, instances).
-Hence inheritance in HDLRuby::High is actually closer the Ruby mixin mechanism than to a true software inheritance.
+ - As a matter of implementation, HDLRuby systems can be seen as set of methods used for accessing various constructs (signals, instances).
+Hence inheritance in HDLRuby is actually closer the Ruby mixin mechanism than to a true software inheritance.